Our Mission

 Loren Stein

-Loren Stein, MSN, RNC-NIC is a recently retired Clinical Assistant Professor for the Fran and Earl Ziegler College of Nursing and continues as an Adjunct Assistant Professor for the College of Allied Health, University of Oklahoma Health Science Center.
+Loren is a recently retired Clinical Assistant Professor for the Fran and Earl Ziegler College of Nursing and continues as an Adjunct Assistant Professor for the College of Allied Health, University of Oklahoma Health Science Center.
 She received her BSN from Duke University and her MSN from Marymount University.
 She taught undergraduate nursing and allied health students for 30 years.
 She served as the Clinical Skills Professional Practice Laboratory Coordinator at the College of Nursing for over a decade.
 She is the first author of a clinical skills textbook entitled, Concept-based Clinical Nursing Skills

 In the field of emergency preparedness, response, and recovery, Loren Stein has been developing outreach and education for medical and mental health professionals since 2004.
 She was a member of the national MRC work group that that developed the volunteer competencies for the national MRC network and many tools to facilitate the adoption of the new competencies.
 She was a regular presenter at the national Preparedness Summit and on national MRC webinars from 2015-2020.

-Loren Stein has provided learning opportunities to students, particularly nursing students over the past two decades.
+Loren has provided learning opportunities to students, particularly nursing students over the past two decades.
 She created a Nursing Student Summer Externship in Public Health Emergency Preparedness and Response from 2015-2021.
 Her innovative work was recognized with awards for Community Service from Sigma Theta Tau Beta Delta Chapter in 2020, and the University of Oklahoma College of Nursing Faculty in 2018.
 She received the MRC Youth Engagement Award in 2018, Nurse of the Year in Public Health from the March of Dimes in 2016 and the Mentor Award from the Medical Reserve Corps national network in 2016.

 Craig Long